Oil industry paints grimmer picture of pandemic's harm to demand

 Refiners worldwide have been cutting processing due to weak overall demand and an abundance of crude.
 In the United States, product supplied over the past four weeks has been 16% below the same time period a year ago, according to U.S. Energy Department figures.

-A dent in demand caused by a continuing rise in cases or a second wave presents “the most likely shock that the oil market needs to be considering in the next 12 to 24 months,” said Vitol’s global head of research, Giovanni Serio.
+Complex refineries in Asia are also going through a “difficult time” as reforming, cracking and coking margins are depressed, sometimes negative, Mitch Kawaguchi, general manager of crude oil and tanker at Japanese refiner Cosmo Oil said at APPEC.

-The International Energy Agency is set to update its projections for global oil demand in its monthly report due on Tuesday, after an IEA official said this month that the market appeared to be stuck between a stalled recovery and the absence of any major new lockdowns.
+“Under these circumstances, (refining) complexity is not the answer to clear this crisis.”

-Reporting by Florence Tan, Roslan Khasawneh, Noah Browning in London and Laila Kearney in New York; Additional reporting by Koustav Samanta; Editing by Christian Schmollinger, Tom Hogue and Marguerita Choy
+Reporting by Florence Tan and Roslan Khasawneh in Singapore, Noah Browning in London and Laila Kearney in New York; Additional reporting by Koustav Samanta and Shu Zhang; Editing by Christian Schmollinger, Tom Hogue, Marguerita Choy, Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.